-Term 1: Place value, ordering and rounding; mental calculation strategies for multiplication and division; pencil and paper procedures; word problems; fractions, decimals and percentages; ratio and proportion.
+Term 1: Place value, ordering and rounding; mental calculation strategies for addition, subtraction, multiplication and division; pencil and paper procedures; word problems; 2D shape and space.

-Term 1: Integer sequences, functions and mappings; decimal and negative numbers; word problems; measures, perimeter, area and surface area; equivalent fractions, addition and subtraction of fractions and percentages.
+Term 1: Decimal and negative numbers; word problems; expressions and formulae; perimeter, area and surface area; mode, median and mean.

-Term 1: Integers, multiples, factors, prime numbers and sequences; angle proofs and problems, constructions; mutual exclusivity, experimental probability; fractions, decimals and percentages, formulae, measures.
+Term 1: Integers, multiples, factors, prime numbers and sequences; angle proofs and problems, constructions; mutual exclusivity, experimental probability; fractions, decimals and percentages.

 Term 2: Simplifying linear expressions and substitution; metric and imperial units; area, volume and surface area; mappings, straight line graphs and linear functions.